univ-of-utah-marriott-library-apple/display_manager/README.md

 ## System Requirements

-Display Manager is for Macintosh computers.
-I'm not sure yet how far back in versions it will work.
-Currently it is tested for 10.10 "Yosemite" and 10.11 "El Capitan".
+Display Manager is for Apple macOS computers.

 Display Manager depends uses the Apple-supplied Python 2.7 binary, which lives at `/usr/bin/python` and comes pre-configured with the PyObjC bindings.
 These bindings allow Python to access the Objective-C methods that do the actual manipulation of the display settings.